Collaborate on a team with a plan

 Getting all the fish to swim in the same direction streamlines the implementation process.
 Trivial distractions can sink the progress.
 Some old long-term relationships may have to be terminated.

 It’s a powerful solution.
-CIC does the heavy lifting for you.
+The team does the heavy lifting for you.

 Establishing accountability is a key element in Lean Procurement and necessary for the team to acknowledge success

-Simple performance statistics and scheduled business reviews with the CIC team delivers the required statics.
+Simple performance statistics and scheduled business reviews with the Lean Procurement team delivers the required statics.
 The team needs a clear understanding of the true savings in time and money spent.